MartyMacGyver/DirTreeDigest/README.md

 A tool for generating cryptographic digests and collecting stats across a directory tree

-## WORK IN PROGRESS - STILL UNDER TEST
+## WORK IN PROGRESS - UNDER DEVELOPMENT AND TEST

 Released under the Apache 2.0 license